dillangajarawala/15112TermProject/readme.md

 Introduction
 ------------

+Welcome to `The Interactive NHL Experience`!
+This project was made for 15-112, an introductory programming class at Carnegie Mellon University.
+It uses Python and MongoDB to maintain a local database of NHL player and team information.
+A user is allowed to view and update the data.
+In addition top news headlines are shown via an integrated News API.
+Finally, a game prediction feature is provided that allows a user to pit two teams (home and away) against each other.
+A predicted winner and score will be shown.

 This file explains all the required modules and technologies that are required to run 'The Interactive NHL Experience' program.